Hengle/AssetRipper-PunishingGrayRaven-1/docs/articles/RoadMap.md

 # Development Roadmap

-## 0.2.1.0
+## 0.2.5.0
-This release will be primarily focused on cleaning up and refactoring the project.
+This release will be primarily focused on dependencies.

-* Mesh export - STL, OBJ, FBX, PLY, GLB
-  * Convert Unified Exporter to the new system
-  * Convert GLB Exporter to the new system
-  * Use nuget package?
-* Cleanup legacy code
-  * Move documentation on legacy code to a suitable home
-  * Remove the `Classes` and `Converters` namespaces
-  * Remove any additional legacy code
-  * Merge the common project back into the core project
+* Replace texgenpack with a managed library
+* Overhaul file reading

 ## 0.2.X.0
 These releases will likely focus on preparing for the next major milestone.

 * Remove native dependencies
-  * Replace ogg and vorbis with managed code
-  * Remove Fmod
   * Port essential texture decoding code to C#
 * Make all dependencies trimmable
 * Nuget feed for source generated code and forked dependencies